Here’s What You Need in Your Whistleblower Policy (and Why)

 Should you wish to submit a report in person, please visit the [Company Name] ombudsman’s office.
 [Include name(s) of staff and office location/numbers] There you can make a complaint in person or by completing a reporting form.
 This office is open [list hours here].

-Hidden or hard-to-use channels can also make it seem like you don’t want whisteblowers to report.
+Hidden or hard-to-use channels can also make it seem like you don’t want whistleblowers to report.
 Show you’re committed to an ethical workplace by offering multiple reporting options with good user experience.
+This also ensures you’re made aware of current and potential issues that need attention.

 Anti-Retaliation Commitment

 Finally, emphasize your company’s promise to never retaliate against a whistleblower.
-For example:

 Retaliation of any kind against a reporter is strictly prohibited.
 If any party is found to harass, discriminate against or otherwise retaliate against a person who has submitted a complaint, they will be subject to disciplinary action up to and including termination of employment or dissolution of the business relationship, and/or legal action.

-This statement shows that you’re committed to maintaining an ethical work environment.
+With this statement, you’re telling employees that an ethical work environment is your organization’s top priority.
 Employees will see that you care about them and that you won’t put profit or your company’s reputation ahead of their well-being.
+In turn, they’ll probably be more willing to report wrongdoing, which will help you nip problems in the bud and boost your prevention efforts.

-RELATED: A Practical Guide to Whistleblower Protections in 2020
+RELATED: A Practical Guide to Whistleblower Protections

 What good will a whistleblower hotline do if nobody uses it?